BaraShiro/UsefulUnityTools/README.md

 Translates a position on a canvas to a position in world space.

 `ClampAngle(angle, min, max)`
-Normalizes an angel to a range from -180 to 180 and clamps it between min and max.
+Normalizes an angle to a range from -180 to 180 and clamps it between min and max.

 `NormalizeAngle(angle)`
-Normalizes an angel to a range from 0 to 360.
+Normalizes an angle to a range from 0 to 360.

 ### Extensions